Chopta Tour Package from Delhi | Tungnath & Chandrashila Trek 2026

 Rhododendrons (Rhododendron arboreum, barbatum, etc.) paint the sanctuary scarlet in spring, earning "Rhododendron season Chopta" trends.
 Uttarakhand's state tree, these evergreens thrive at 1,500-3,600m, with over 10 species here.
 Blooms start March-April, peaking mid-April to May—meadows erupt in red, pink, white flowers, attracting pollinators and photographers.

-Ecologically, they stabilize soil, provide nectar for birds like monals, and yield medicinal juice (buransh).
+Ecologically, they stabilise soil, provide nectar for birds like monals, and yield medicinal juice (buransh).
 Autumn (September-October) brings foliage turns, but spring is prime.
 In 2026, warmer trends may shift blooming earlier—check "Chopta rhododendron forecast."
-Trails like Chopta-Tungnath offer best views; avoid picking flowers to preserve ecology.
+Trails like Chopta-Tungnath offer the best views; avoid picking flowers to preserve ecology.

 Viewing and Conservation Tips

-For "Chopta bird watching" or wildlife tours, hire guides (?500-1,000/day).
-Pack binoculars, telephoto lenses.
+For "Chopta bird watching" or wildlife tours, hire guides (500-1,000/day).
+Pack binoculars and telephoto lenses.
 Entry fee: ?150-500; follow no-litter rules.
 Sanctuary's flora-fauna synergy underscores biodiversity—protect it for future generations.

 Kedarnath Sanctuary's wildlife and flora embody Himalayan harmony.
 Explore responsibly for unforgettable encounters.